digio/orchestration-assessment/README.CONDUCTOR.md

 ### 4. Populate Conductor

-To populate Conductor with the required definitions for the PoC, you will need to run the following from the `microservices-stubs` repository root:
+To populate Conductor with the required definitions for the PoC, you will need to run the following from the `orchestration-assessment` repository root:

 ```bash
 $ cd conductor/utils